-Randomized clinical trials in people with pre-existing cardiovascular diseases demonstrated a reduction in major cardiovascular events with low-dose colchicine in secondary prevention trials [36-38].
-However, in the current study cardiovascular events.
-This could have been due to short-term prescription of colchicine for treatment of gout flares compared with the prolonged use of colchicine in secondary prevention of cardiovascular diseases (e.g., 0.5 mg/day for median 28.6 months in LoDoCo2 trial [38]).
-Nevertheless, aIRRs for the association of cardiovascular events with colchicine-treated gout flares were smaller than those for the association with NSAID-treated or corticosteroid-treated gout flares.
-Possible explanations could be related to the increased risk of cardiovascular events with even short-term use of NSAIDs [39], and that corticosteroids are the primary therapy used to treat gout flares in patients at high risk of cardiovascular events, because NSAIDs may be associated with higher rates of cardiovascular events and colchicine must often be avoided due to factors such as old age, drug interactions or renal impairment [5].

 The present study had several strengths.
-These included, a large nationwide database representative of the general population derived from primary-care consultations and hospitalizations in the National Health Service with universal coverage and free at the point of use.
-Availability of linkageto mortality, and socioeconomic deprivation data.
-In view of any remaining residual confounding in the case-control analysis, a separate self-controlled case series analysis was performed as it removes any between-person confounding, and this yielded similar results.
+It used a large nationwide database representative of the general population [12].
+The data used in this study were derived from both primary-care consultations and hospitalizations, and were linked to mortality, and socioeconomic deprivation records.
+In view of remaining residual confounding in the case-control analysis, a separate self-controlled case series analysis was performed as it removes any between-person confounding, and this yielded similar results.
 Additionally, gout flares were identified using validated definitions and cardiovascular events were defined using data from general practice, hospitalization, and cause of death to minimize potential bias from misclassification.

 Limitations

 This study has several limitations.
 First, data were extracted retrospectively from a prospective database.
 Second, only association and not causation should be inferred because of the observational study design.
 Third, although cardiovascular events were ascertained using general practice consultation, hospitalization, and cause of death records, it was not possible to clinically verify or validate each event.
 However, this approach has been widely used in cardiovascular research [6,8,9].
 Furthermore, the incidence of cardiovascular event was comparable to those reported previously [9].
-Fourth, separate analyses with ischemic or hemorrhagic stroke as outcomes could not be conducted because stroke-type was not specified for a considerable proportion of these events [7,18].
+Fourth, separate analyses with ischemic or hemorrhagic stroke as outcomes could not be conducted because stroke-type was not specified for a considerable proportion of these events [7,16].
 Fifth, gout flares for which individuals did not consult were not included in the study as electronic health records only capture interactions with the healthcare service.
 Sixth, the onset of gout flares likely preceded the date of consultation in general practice or the date of hospitalization.
 However, this was unlikely to differ between those with and without cardiovascular events.
 Seventh, this study spanned 24 years.
 The diagnosis and management of cardiovascular diseases and gout have changed over this period.
 More remotely collected data may not be relevant to current practice.
-Eighth, data on complications of gout (e.g., tophi, and severity of gout flares) [40], that are associated with cardiovascular diseases were infrequently recorded in Clinical Practice Research Datalink, and consequently their association with cardiovascular events was not investigated.
+Eighth, data on severity of gout (e.g., tophi, and severity of gout flares) [35], that are associated with cardiovascular diseases were infrequently recorded in Clinical Practice Research Datalink, and consequently their association with cardiovascular events was not investigated.
 Ninth, patients with cardiovascular events before the diagnosis of gout were included in the study and may have introduced surveillance bias.
 However, the sensitivity analysis excluded such patients and yielded similar significant associations.

 CONCLUSION